hugopl/kemal-controller/README.md

 ### How the parameters are mapped?

-It almost like Rails does:
+Kemal-controller interprets the form keys almost like Rails does:

 - `item[foo]=bar` becomes `item : NamedTuple(foo : String)`
 - `items[]=1&items[]=2` becomes `items : Array(Int32)`